MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 <!-- slide-front-matter class: center, middle -->

-The complete code for this example application can be found [here][complete].
+The complete JS code for this example can be found [here][complete].

 > In this complete code, note that the event declarations have been put at the top of the file, and that the function comes after.
 >